andreamainella98/phone_state/README.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 <uses-permission android:name="android.permission.READ_CALL_LOG" />
 ```
-> **WARNING**: Adding `READ_CALL_LOG` permission, your app will be removed from the Play Store if you don't have a valid reason to use it.
+> **WARN**: Adding `READ_CALL_LOG` permission, your app will be removed from the Play Store if you don't have a valid reason to use it.
 [Read more](https://support.google.com/googleplay/android-developer/answer/9047303?hl=en).
 But if you don't add it, you will not be able to know caller's number.

 ## HOW TO USE